kazet/ATT/att/doc/training_aligners.rst

    The aligner you want to train.
 Currently no safety checks are performed to check, if the tested aligner matches the model you provide him, so be
    careful: it will fail silently or just produce weird results.
+--training_set_size
+  The number of documents that will be taken from the corpus to train the aligner.
+For more (>5) languages, 100 is enough.
 --v
    Verbose level (use -v to see some information messages, -vv to see debug messages and -vvv to see everything - the last option is slow